 An aluminum anchor pin was placed over top the first permanent marker pin.
 The hoop was placed so that the corner with the multidirectional level was secured on the anchor pin.
-The hoop was oriented so that the left side of the triangle as observed from the first pin laid along the direction of travel from pin 1 to pin 2 (Figure 1).
-The third corner was oriented to the right of pin 1 and pin 2.
+The hoop was oriented so that the left side of the triangle was observed from the first pin laid along the direction of travel from pin 1 to pin 2.
+The third corner was oriented to the left of pin 1 and pin 2 for Sites 1 to 7 and to the right of pin 1 and pin 2 for Sites 8 to 10 (Figure 2).
 A second blue permanent marker pin was placed at the other corner of the triangle along the direction of travel.
 The hoop was placed as closely online as possible with the middle of pin 2.
 Once the hoop was aligned, three aluminum rods were fixed into place at each point and were levelled accordingly before the readings were taken.

 If there was an obstruction in the way of laying the hoop in a normal position, the hoop was rotated in a clockwise direction until it could be placed.
 The pin was rotated to avoid rocks and trees.
-The hoop was placed over slash, logs etc., but placing the hoop over trees greater than 2 m was avoided.
+The hoop was placed over slash, logs, etc., but placing the hoop over trees greater than 2 m was avoided.
 Once the hoop was anchored, it was levelled using the appropriate size of aluminum rods.